 The first story I ever wrote was about a girl who liked to spend time in the woods.
 That was pretty much the whole plot.
 I was nine.
 I’ve improved!
 No, really!

-Now I work as an associate editor at Nomad Press, where I get to read and write all day long.
+Now I work as a senior editor at Nomad Press, where I get to read and write all day long.
 Then I come home to my husband and three sons for rowdy dinners.
 It’s a good life.